 Efforts to foster a lasting peace, including greater international engagement, increased dialogue and confidence-building measures, are urgently needed.

-A team from HART visited Nagorno Karabahk in September 2016.
-You can read the report from our visit, which is available here.
+A team from HART visited Nagorno Karabakh in August 2019.
+You can read the report from our visit below.